Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 ## Automatic Adjustment of `Window Title` Object Property

-Main window title of Dynamics AX is dynamic by nature.
+The main window title of Dynamics AX is dynamic in nature.

 ![DynamicsAX Title](./img/dynamicsaxtitle.png)

-It contains not only application name but also domain and AOS information and session Id.
-So it can be different at the time of test recording and test playback.
-To cope with this problem Rapise automatically replaces actual window title with a regular expression in object properties.
+It contains not only the application name, but also domain and AOS information, and the session ID.
+Therefore, it may differ between test recording and test playback.
+To address this problem, Rapise automatically replaces the actual window title with a regular expression in object properties.
 Here it is:

         regex:.Microsoft Dynamics AX.*

-So recorded object properties automatically adjusted as
+So recorded object properties are automatically adjusted as:

 ![Object Properties](./img/dynamicsaxobjectproperties.png)

-Also Rapise automatically sets `Record Title` in test settings to the same regular expression so you do not need to choose the Dynamics AX main window during subsequent recording sessions.
+Rapise also automatically sets the `Record Title` in test settings to the same regular expression, so you do not need to choose the Dynamics AX main window during subsequent recording sessions.

 ![Test Settings](./img/dynamicsaxtestsettings.png)

 ## Titles of Child Windows

-Child windows of Dynamics AX also may have dynamic titles.
-Rapise does not know all the available patterns, so for child windows you need to write regular expressions yourself.
-But the good news is you need to do this for one object only in every such window.
-For further learned objects Rapise will change the `window title` property automatically.
-In other words when Rapise learns a new object and it's `window title` is matched by a regular expression of a previously learned object then the title property is automatically replaced by this regular expression.
+Child windows in Dynamics AX may also have dynamic titles.
+Rapise does not know all available patterns, so for child windows, you need to write regular expressions yourself.
+The good news is that you only need to do this for one object in each such window.
+For subsequent learned objects, Rapise will automatically change the `window title` property.
+In other words, when Rapise learns a new object and its `window title` is matched by a regular expression of a previously learned object, the title property is automatically replaced by this regular expression.

 ## Object Location

-Object location property has the form of
+The object's location property has the form:

         id1/id2/id3...

-where ids refer to parent objects along the path to the top window object.
-Sometimes such ids also can be dynamic, e.g.:
+where IDs refer to parent objects along the path to the top window object.
+Sometimes, such IDs can also be dynamic, for example:

         Dimensions display (1 - k13) - Sales order: S30014323, CE15P, Sales order: S30014323/InventDimParmFixed/Pane/View/Style

-In this case change dynamic parts by corresponding regular expressions.
-In the above example updated location looks like:
+In this case, change dynamic parts to corresponding regular expressions.
+In the example above, the updated location looks like:

         regex:Dimensions display.*/InventDimParmFixed/Pane/View/Style

-Here is updated location in the property grid:
+Here is the updated location in the property grid:

 ![Object Location](./img/dynamicsaxobjectlocation.png)

-## How to Launch Dynamics AX Client
+## How to Launch the Dynamics AX Client

-If in your test you want to check that Dynamics AX application is installed and running place this function into `User.js`:
+If you want to check if the Dynamics AX application is installed and running in your test, place this function into `User.js`:

 ```javascript
 function DynamicsAXLaunch()